Kry-dev/JamesW/README.md

-# Bootstrap 4 boilerplate with sass and gulp 4
+# Bootstrap 4 with sass and gulp 4
-A Bootstrap 4.1.3 boilerplate with font-awesome, sass, gulp 4 tasks, browserSync (with hot-reloading).
-You can override bootstrap sass variables by placing those variables in `bootstrap-4-sass-gulp-4-boilerplate/assets/scss/_bootstrap_variable_overrides.scss`
+A Bootstrap 4.1.3 with font-awesome, sass, gulp 4 tasks, browserSync (with hot-reloading).
+You can override bootstrap sass variables by placing those variables in `yourdirectory/assets/scss/_custom_variables.scss`

 ## Pre-requisite
 - [Node.js](https://nodejs.org/en/download/ "Node Js")